ton-community/ton-docs/docs/v3/contribute/localization-program/translation-style-guide.md

 ## Translating page metadata
 Some pages contain metadata, such as 'title', 'lang', 'description', 'sidebar', etc.

-When uploading new pages to Crowdin, we hide the content that translators should never translate, meaning that all the metadata visible to translators in Crowdin should be translated.
+When uploading new pages to Crowdin, we hide the content that translators should never translate.
+This means that all the metadata visible to translators in Crowdin should be translated.

 Please be especially mindful when translating strings where the source text is 'en'.
 This represents the language page, which is available and should be translated to the [ISO language code for your language](https://www.andiamo.co.uk/resources/iso-language-codes/).
 These strings should always be translated using Latin characters, not the writing script, native to the target language.